Dmitri Mendeleev: Later life

-In 1876, he became obsessed with Anna Ivanova Popova and began courting her; in 1881 he proposed to her and threatened suicide if she refused.
+In 1876, he became obsessed with Anna Ivanovna Popova and began courting her; in 1881 he proposed to her and threatened suicide if she refused.
 His divorce from Leshcheva was finalized one month after he had married Popova (on 2 April) in early 1882.
 Even after the divorce, Mendeleev was technically a bigamist; the Russian Orthodox Church required at least seven years before lawful remarriage.
 His divorce and the surrounding controversy contributed to his failure to be admitted to the Russian Academy of Sciences (despite his international fame by that time).
 His daughter from his second marriage, Lyubov, became the wife of the famous Russian poet Alexander Blok.
 His other children were son Vladimir (a sailor, he took part in the notable Eastern journey of Nicholas II) and daughter Olga, from his first marriage to Feozva, and son Ivan and twins from Anna.

 Though Mendeleev was widely honored by scientific organizations all over Europe, including (in 1882) the Davy Medal from the Royal Society of London (which later also awarded him the Copley Medal in 1905), he resigned from Saint Petersburg University on 17 August 1890.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1892, and in 1893 he was appointed director of the Bureau of Weights and Measures, a post which he occupied until his death.

 Mendeleev also investigated the composition of petroleum, and helped to found the first oil refinery in Russia.
 He recognized the importance of petroleum as a feedstock for petrochemicals.
 He is credited with a remark that burning petroleum as a fuel "would be akin to firing up a kitchen stove with bank notes".